apache/airflow/docs/apache-airflow/howto/operator/postgres_operator_howto_guide.rst

   INSERT INTO pet VALUES ( 'Lester', 'Hamster', '2020-06-23', 'Lily');
   INSERT INTO pet VALUES ( 'Quincy', 'Parrot', '2013-08-11', 'Anne');

-We can then create a PostgresOperator task that populate the ``pet`` table like so:
+We can then create a PostgresOperator task that populate the ``pet`` table.

 .. code-block:: python